Rockwool facility in Ranson, as viewed from the Black burial ground (Boyd Carter Memorial Cemetery) adjacent to the factory property.

 The Organization for Economic Co-operation and Development (OECD) issued updated Guidelines for Multinational Enterprises in 2011.
 The Guidelines documents “principles and standards for responsible business conduct in a global context consistent with applicable laws and internationally recognized standards.”
 The countries adhering to the Guidelines (including Denmark and the United States) make a binding commitment to implement them.
 In the context of the environment, the Guidelines are intended to guide behavior so that businesses act as soon as possible and in a proactive way to avoid serious or irreversible environmental damage resulting from their activities.

 In October 2019, the Danish Mediation and Complaints-Handling Institution for Responsible Business Conduct (NCP Denmark) received a complaint against Rockwool filed by a West Virginia-based group.
 The complaint alleged that Rockwool violated the Organization for Economic Co-operation and Development’s (OECD) Guidelines for Multinational Enterprises.
-The Danish Institution conducted a preliminary investigation and found that it could not rule out that non-observance of the OECD Guidelines had taken place.
-Rockwool declined the Danish Institution’s offer of formal mediation and the Institution launched a full investigation.
-The Institution issued a final statement on June 3, 2021, finding that Rockwool “did not sufficiently observe the OECD Guidelines.”
+NCP Denmark conducted a preliminary investigation and found that it could not rule out that non-observance of the OECD Guidelines had taken place.
+After Rockwool declined the Danish agency’s offer of formal mediation, NCP Denmark launched a full investigation which is expected to conclude later this year.

 In March 2020, the Jefferson County Foundation (JeffersonCountyFoundation.org) appealed the WV Department of Environmental Protection (WVDEP) permit issued to Roxul USA Inc. in February 2020 for construction activities in Ranson.
 The evidentiary hearing before the WV Environmental Quality Board (EQB) did not begin until December 2020 and continued into 2021.
 Final documents have been filed in this case and a ruling from the EQB on whether the DEP properly permitted the construction is pending.
 Since construction is substantially completed, the remedy requested in the appeal is for the WVDEP to develop official guidance for future projects to mitigate risk when building in karst.